A topic from the subject of Biochemistry in Chemistry.

 Introduction

-Acids, bases, and buffers are fundamental concepts in chemistry that play a crucial role in various fields such as biology, medicine, and environmental science.
-Understanding these concepts is essential for students, researchers, and professionals working in these areas.
-This comprehensive guide provides a detailed explanation of pH, buffers, acids, and bases, including their properties, behavior, and applications.
+Acids, bases, and buffers are fundamental concepts in chemistry with crucial roles in biology, medicine, and environmental science.
+Understanding them is essential for students and professionals in these fields.
+This guide details pH, buffers, acids, and bases, including their properties, behavior, and applications.

 Basic Concepts